 |Path Interception by PATH Environment Variable

 Adversaries may execute their own malicious payloads by hijacking environment variables used to load libraries.
-Adversaries may place a program in an earlier entry in the list of directories stored in the PATH environment variable, which Windows will then execute when it searches sequentially through that PATH listing in search of the binary that was called from a script or the command line.
+The PATH environment variable contains a list of directories (User and System) that the OS searches sequentially through in search of the binary that was called from a script or the command line.

 Find and eliminate path interception weaknesses in program configuration files, scripts, the PATH environment variable, services, and in shortcuts by surrounding PATH variables with quotation marks when functions allow for them.
 Be aware of the search order Windows uses for executing or loading binaries and use fully qualified paths wherever appropriate.

 Clean up old Windows Registry keys when software is uninstalled to avoid keys with no associated legitimate binaries.
 Periodically search for and correct or report path interception weaknesses on systems that may have been introduced using custom or available tools that report software using insecure path configurations.